praveeninc88/Projects/README.md

 The two clusters in data interprets that there are two series of eruptions in Old Faithful geyser; eruptions with short intervals and eruptions with long intervals (more than 3 minutes).
 The eruptions with long intervals last longer than short interval eruptions, because longer eruptions require more effort than short interval discharges.
 Furthermore, the geyser is having an increasing number of long eruptions than shorter eruptions.

-According to the above details, it can be assumed that Old Faithful geyser has varying behavior upon eruption in different situations.
+According to the above details, it can be assumed that Old Faithful geyser has varying behaviour upon eruption in different situations.
 These conditions including atmospheric temperature, availability of water, wind speed, depth of the conduit, distant earthquakes should be analyzed further for authenticating those variations.
 The approach that is implemented in this scenario with K-means could provide predictions for future eruptions in terms of their duration and waiting time.

 ## 4) Linear Regression project - Multiple Linear Regression using Gradient Descent method

 ### The Problem Statement

-In this project you need to find the  loss function using the Gradient descent method and evaluate the exact point or range where the loss is minimum.
+In this project you need to find the  loss function using the Gradient Descent method and evaluate the exact point or range where the loss is minimum.

 ### Learning: